 Office 365 - Migration Checklist

 As a part of the transition to Office 365, you will need to take several steps to get ready to use the new system.
-If you are a part of a group with a Migration Partner, he or she will help guide you through these steps and let you know when you need to get started.
+If you are a part of a campus group that is migrating, contact your local IT staff for information about your migration and for help guiding you through these steps.

 Before your transition: